Interstate 405 (California): HOV and HOT lanes

 Following the completion of the Sepulveda Pass Improvements Project in 2014, I-405 had the longest high-occupancy vehicle (HOV) lanes in California, stretching about 70 mi of the highway.

 Construction on the I-405 Improvement Project then started in March 2018, which included converting the existing HOV lanes to high-occupancy toll (HOT) lanes.
 The first segment of HOT lanes between SR 73 in Costa Mesa and I-605 in Seal Beach opened on December 1, 2023.
 The conversion included closing the lanes in November to test the tolling equipment.
 In addition, two lanes were added in each direction, one toll lane and one general purpose lane, making the upgrade from five to seven lanes in each direction.

-As of January 2025, the HOT lanes are a 24/7 service.
+As of January 2026, the HOT lanes are a 24/7 service.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
-For two-person carpools, they are charged the posted toll during weekday peak hours between 6:00 am and 10:00 am and between 3:00 pm and 8:00 pm and weekend peak hours between 1:00 pm and 6:00 pm; no toll would charged during off-peak hours until 3 1/2 years after their opening.
+For two-person carpools, they are charged the posted toll during weekday peak hours between 6:00 am and 10:00 am and between 2:00 pm and 7:00 pm and weekend peak hours between 1:00 pm and 7:00 pm; no toll would charged during off-peak hours until 3 1/2 years after their opening.
 Carpools with three or more people and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
 Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
-Those with clean air vehicles need to apply to get a 15 percent discount.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.